bithyve/bitcointribe/README.md

 ./pkgchanges/setup.sh
 ```

 Make sure you have a `.env.dev` similar to `.env.example` in your project's root directory before running hexa.
-If this file is absent, you will be faced with a red screen on the iOS Simulator.
+If this file is not present with the correct values the app will not run correctly.

 #### Running hexa android
 ```